 - “24/7 Open House” – By making sure your property has a virtual tour, floorplan, and 10+ professional photos and diagrams online within easy reach to buyers any time, day or night we allow buyers to visit your property any time.

 - Customized printed marketing materials – Professional high quality property package (including listing sheets, postcards, flyers, etc) with full details and pictures.
 All mailed materials have a strong call to visit our website or call us so we can get them in to see the property.

 - Open Houses – We hold traditional open houses for your property with refreshments to allow easy access for buyers.
+If you are trying to sell your home to buy a new one in Torrevieja, Spain you should See here for the best property for sale in Torrevieja.
 We also make sure to get feedback from all attendees by holding a raffle drawing for everybody who fills out a property survey form (great tool for feedback from buyers!).
 We have also scientifically tested our open house advertising in the past to ensure the maximum number of buyers know about the times and dates to come.

 - Print & Newspaper Ads – Our ads are specifically designed to call attention to your property and increase potential interest.
 But more importantly, your property ads are filled with “calls to action” that drive potential buyers to call or visit the website where they can be converted into real leads for your property.
 We don’t just use ads to make your property look good…we use them to sell it.